engsadeem/CertChain/README.md

 ## Shared Database

-Both modes use the same database:
+Both modes use the same MySQL database:

 ```text
 Docker Laravel → mysql:3306
 Native Laravel → 127.0.0.1:3307
 ```

-Certificates issued from either mode will appear in the same dashboard.
+Certificates and proof records created from either mode will appear in the same dashboard.